keboola/developers-docs/extend/common-interface/folders.md

 ### `/data/in/files/` Folder

-Files defined in the input mapping are stored in their raw form.
+All files defined in the input mapping are stored in their raw form.
 File names are numeric and equal to `{fileId}_{filename}` in Storage.
 All other information about the files is available in the [manifest file](/extend/common-interface/manifest-files/).